adi-L/dragoned/README.md

  new Dragoned(container,{
      group:"group-name",
      sort: true,
-     draggable:"query-selector", // which element inside the container should br braggable. handle:"handle-element", //  Drag handle selector within list items. clone:true, // Clone the item.
+     draggable:"query-selector", // which element inside the container should be draggable. handle:"handle-element", //  Drag handle selector within list items. clone:true, // Clone the item.
      delay: 100 // time in milliseconds to start.